Ratchet & Clank Future: A Crack in Time: Plot

 On planet Torren IV, with some intel from Qwark, Ratchet tracks down Azimuth.
-He is revealed to be another Lombax left behind when the race fled Tachyon's vendetta and was a good friend of Ratchet's father Kaden.
+He is revealed to be another Lombax left behind when the race fled Tachyon's vendetta and was a good friend of Ratchet's father, Kaden.
 Azimuth guesses that Clank has been taken to the Clock based on his own research and the Lombaxes decide to team up to find another Obsidian Eye in the hopes of being able to talk to Clank.
-In the Clock itself, Clank learns from an eavesdrop on Sigmund that the real Orvus disappeared two years ago after agreeing to meet with Dr. Nefarious.
+In the Clock itself, Clank learns after eavesdropping on Sigmund that the real Orvus disappeared two years ago after agreeing to meet with Dr. Nefarious.
 Whilst searching for the Eye on planet Lumos, Azimuth hesitantly explains that he was indirectly responsible for the near-extinction of the Lombaxes when he gave Tachyon their technology and was exiled for his crimes.
 The General plans to change what happened by using the Clock to rewrite history, allowing Ratchet the chance to get his family back.
 Ratchet and Azimuth find the Eye and use it to communicate with Clank, who brings them up to speed about Orvus' plight and implores them to go to planet Zanifar to save his father.

 On Zanifar, Ratchet uses a time portal created by Sigmund to travel back in time and attempt to rescue Orvus, who is being tortured by Nefarious for information on how to enter the Chamber, the central control room of the Clock.
 Orvus warns Nefarious that the Clock is not to be used as a time machine and disappears after the doctor tries to attack him.
 Shortly after returning to the present, Ratchet learns that Azimuth has been kidnapped by Vorselon, who forces Ratchet to come and save him.
 Although initially angry that Ratchet chose a rescue mission over finding the Clock, Azimuth relents upon learning of Ratchet's time travel, assuring that using the Clock is worth the risk.
-At the Clock, while testing out a piece of equipment, Clank encounters the Plumber in his subconscious, who cryptically tells him not to 'risk any more than six minutes'.
+At the Clock, while testing out a piece of equipment, Clank encounters the Plumber in his subconscious, who cryptically tells him not to "risk any more than six minutes".
 He and Sigmund then open the door to the Orvus Chamber, but are immobilized by Lawrence, who had been following them through the Clock on Nefarious' orders.
 Ratchet and Azimuth intercept a faked distress call from Clank on planet Vapedia, where they defeat the local Valkyries and rescue him.
-After Clank repeats Orvus' warning of the damage to reality the Clock could cause if used incorrectly, Ratchet gives up on the idea of using it to save his family and the Lombaxes.
-An upset Azimuth leaves.
+After Clank repeats Orvus' warning of the damage to reality the Clock could cause if used incorrectly, Ratchet gives up on the idea of using it to save his family and the Lombaxes; an upset Azimuth leaves.